 Whichever degree is pursued, aspiring software developers should primarily focus on learning the skills needed to write, implement and maintain software.
 However, students may also want to have an understanding of the industry in which they wish to work – healthcare, for example, or finance.

-A degree in business administration with an emphasis on computer science is one possible pathway to a career in software development, as it provides a solid business background as well as specific technical training.
+A degree in business administration with an emphasis on computer information systems is one possible pathway to a career in software development, as it provides a solid business background as well as specific technical training.

 Career Paths for Software Developers